ckan/ckan/doc/maintaining/filestore.rst

 .. autoattribute:: ckan.lib.files.make_upload(value: Any) -> Upload

    Convert value into Upload object.

+   Works with binary objects, ``io.BytesIO``, file-objects, and file-fields from submitted forms.

    Use this function for simple and reliable initialization of Upload object.
 Avoid creating Upload manually, unless you are 100% sure you can